 Maia became the latest homegrown starlet prised away from Santos by a wealthy European club after Lille secured his signature in 2017.
 He initially made his debut for Santos at the age of 17 and quickly became an ever-present in the club’s midfield.

 Alongside Renato Augusto, Thiago Maia was key to Brazil’s midfield as they won Olympic gold in Rio, defeating Germany in the final on penalties.
-Last season, the midfield enforcer helped Lille climb to second in the Ligue 1 table, but he has since returned to Brazil on loan with Flamengo.
+In the 2018/19 season, the midfield enforcer helped Lille climb to second in the Ligue 1 table, but he has since returned with Flamengo.

 - Current club: Flamengo